 The view is so worth the drive.
 So worth the dust on your car.
 This one hour in nature will improve your mood and health!

 From the canyon, you return to the parking lot, downhill through a heavily forested trail.
 It’s a very easy exit.
 Don’t forget to sign the guest book on the way out!

 A valid park permit is required to hike on the Barron Canyon Trail.
 You can obtain one at the Sand Lake Gate office.
-In 2018, this permit office was open from May 22 to October 8th.

 There is no snow removal of the roads in this area in the winter, so please consider this a seasonal activity.